liuqx315/Multiscale-pattern/doc/guide/source/Organization.rst

 For solving these linear systems, ARKode presently includes the following linear algebra modules, organized into two families.
-The *direct* family of linear solvers provides methods for the direct solution of linear systems with dense or banded matrices and includes:
+The *direct* family of linear solvers provides methods for the direct solution of linear systems with dense, banded or sparse matrices and
+includes:

 - ARKDENSE: LU factorization and backsolving with dense matrices (using either an internal implementation or BLAS/LAPACK);
 - ARKBAND: LU factorization and backsolving with banded matrices (using either an internal implementation or BLAS/LAPACK).
+- ARKKLU: LU factorization and backsolving with compressed-sparse-column (CSC) matrices using the KLU linear solver library [KLU]_.
+- ARKSUPERLUMT: LU factorization and backsolving with compressed-sparse-column (CSC) matrices using the threaded SuperLU_MT linear solver library [SuperLUMT]_.

 The *spils* family of linear solvers provides scaled preconditioned linear solvers and includes: